 The FBI Position

-The FBI desires to access the phone data.
+The FBI desires to access the data on Farook’s phone.
 The Bureau has been unable to hack the phone.
 The FBI is out of ideas and intends to use a “brute force attack” to hack the phone.
 However, the Bureau is concerned the brute force attack will trigger the security on the phone to erase the data.
 To prevent this, the Bureau has petitioned Magistrate Judge Pym for assistance.

 The Proposed Hack